 - parallel shift in the yield curve;

-- drop in equity market;
+- · drop in equity market;

-- · depreciation on US denominated asset; and
+- · widening of credit spreads; and

-- appreciation on US denominated asset.
+- · appreciation on US-denominated asset and liability.

 There are no asset-liability management disclosures at a segmented level as we are not required to provide segment information under the accounting standards.